SimonEnsemble/SimonEnsemble_old.github.io/_posts/2017-12-29-toymodels.md

 Imagine person W needs a kidney transplant.
 Humans are normally born with two kidneys and typically can live a healthy life with only one kidney.
 Consequently, the husband H of person W is willing to donate his kidney to his wife W to save her life.

 However, several biological conditions, e.g. blood type compatibility, must be met to ensure that a donated kidney will not be rejected when transplanted.
 The probability of an exact match between two unrelated people is a daunting 1 in 100,000 [2].
-So, it is extremeley unlikely that husband H is able, despite willing, to donate his kidney to his wife W.
+So, it is very unlikely that husband H is able, despite willing, to donate his kidney to his wife W.

-While many people would be willing to donate his/her kidney to a loved one, as husband H, it is much less likely that a given person will volunteer to donate his/her kidney to a random other person in need of a kidney.
+While many people would be willing to donate his/her kidney to a loved one, as husband H is willing, it is much less likely that a given person will volunteer to donate his/her kidney to a random other person in need of a kidney.
 The wait list for kidneys is long.

 For good reason, it is illegal for kidneys to be sold on the market, so buying a kidney for wife W is not an option.